Student Loan repayment guide 2024

 How is Student Loan interest calculated?

-Now down to the details.
 Interest starts accumulating from the day you take out your loan (so yes, even while you're studying) and carries on building until the day you clear your balance.

 RPI (the 'Retail Price Index') shows how much prices have risen (or dropped) across the UK in the past 12 months.
-Student Loan interest rates are based on RPI and, as RPI can go up or down, interest rates can too.
+Student Loan interest rates are generally based on RPI and, as RPI can go up or down, interest rates can too.

 Plan 1 Student Loans explained